 other doctors for you.

 You may decide that you want to see a health care provider who specializes in caring

 for teens.
-Adolescent medicine
+Adolescent

-teens face.
+many teens face.
 To find one, look online at:

 Can't find an adolescent medicine specialist in your area?
 Don't worry —